 1. Yokote Snow Festival, Akita Prefecture

 Yokote is located in Southern Akita, amid the magnificent Ou mountain range.
 The Yokote Snow Festival is one of the most spectacular festivals and features hundreds of kamakura.
 The festival takes place each year on February 15 & 16 and has a history dating back 450 years.
-The snow domes were originally built to honor the Shinto water gods, and upon entrance the locals would pray for abundant water, good harvests and the safety of the community.
-During the festival, the snow huts offer freshly grilled mochi (sticky rice cakes) and amazake (a sweet, low alcohol sake).
+The snow domes were originally built to honor the Shinto water gods, and upon entering the locals would pray for abundant water, good harvests and the safety of the community.
+During the festival, the snow huts offer freshly grilled mochi (sticky rice cakes) and amazake (a sweet, low-alcohol sake).
 A free shuttle bus connects to all sites in the city.

 Lights inside the hundreds of kamakura create a warm and romantic atmosphere.
 Hundreds of small snow domes are constructed along the bank of the Yokote River by pre-school through high school students; each contains candles and a wish.
 You can also build your own kamakura in Komyoji Park during the festival.

 The famous local dish in Yokote is yakisoba, the stir-fried noodle with cabbage and meat like you often see at Japanese summer festival stalls.
 Yokote’s yakisoba, however, uses thick straight noodles and is topped with an egg sunny-side up and served with Fukujinzuke pickled vegetables.

 Kamakura rental: ¥3,000 for one hour for a group (advance booking is recommended).